 - (2) Trees, shrubs and hedges with a mature height greater than 30 inches shall not be planted within the sight triangle at intersections measuring 25 feet along the boundary of each of the intersecting roadways, measured from the point of intersecting curb lines, or in the case of a curved curb corner, measuring 25 feet parallel to each street side from the center point of the radius of such curve. - (3) Trees shall be planted at least 10 feet from the street openings of driveways and alleyways.
-No tree or shrub shall be planted in such a manner that its eventual growth cannot be reasonably controlled so as to avert interference with or obstruction to any improvements installed for public benefit. - 4.3 No tree, with the exception of certain smaller tree species, shall be planted on any boulevard where the distance between the nearest edge of the sidewalk and curb is less than 5 feet.
-Acceptable smaller trees may include crabapple, Japanese treelilacs, hawthorn, or other species approved by the City.
-Such trees on smaller boulevards/tree lawns are acceptable unless their location and presence conflict with sight lines, vehicles and pedestrians, hydrants, etc. - 4.4 The City shall approve and assist in staking out the location of the tree planting. - 4.5 All trees shall be planted equi-distant from the nearest edge of the proposed or existing sidewalk and curb, except when the City may direct otherwise. - 4.6 In all utility corridors where overhead transmission lines are used or may be used in the future, trees or shrubs planted must be of a variety and must be placed in a manner so that the height or circumference of the tree or shrub at maturity will not interfere with said transmission line. - 4.7 In all utility corridors where buried transmission lines and/or surface transformers or other equipment are used or may be used in the future, trees or shrubs planted must be of a variety and must be placed in a manner so that the root system of the tree or shrub at maturity will not interfere with said utility lines or equipment. - 4.8 The City must be contacted for approval prior to planting trees near fire hydrants.
+No tree or shrub shall be planted in such a manner that its eventual growth cannot be reasonably controlled so as to avert interference with or obstruction to any improvements installed for public benefit. - 4.3 No tree shall be planted on any boulevard where the distance between the nearest edge of the sidewalk and/or curb is less than 5 feet.

+- 4.4 All trees shall be planted equi-distant from the nearest edge of the proposed or existing sidewalk and curb, except when the City may direct otherwise. - 4.5 The City will assist in staking out the location of the tree planting. - 4.6 In all utility corridors where overhead transmission lines are used or may be used in the future, trees or shrubs planted must be of a variety and must be placed in a manner so that the height or circumference of the tree or shrub at maturity will not interfere with said transmission line. - 4.7 In all utility corridors where buried transmission lines and/or surface transformers or other equipment are used or may be used in the future, trees or shrubs planted must be of a variety and must be placed in a manner so that the root system of the tree or shrub at maturity will not interfere with said utility lines or equipment. - 4.8 The City must be contacted for approval prior to planting trees near fire hydrants.